Effects of wavelength on vortex structure and turbulence kinetic energy transfer of flow over undulated cylinders: Results and Discussion

 shown in blue.
 A moderate $k'$ isosurface level is chosen in order to depict structures which envelope regions of higher $k'$.
 The $k'$ isosurfaces are interlaced with those of $Q$ and convect downstream with the vortex structure.
 Regions of large $k'$ form as shear is generated between vortices of different rotation, enabling energy transfer from the mean flow to turbulence.
 In the upper right of figure \ref{fig:Q_tke_isosurfaces}, isosurfaces of nondimensional $Q$ and $k'$ in the wake of a smooth ellipse are displayed for comparison.

 As energy is transferred from the mean flow into TKE, inspection of TKE contours allows for a more detailed comparison between models.
 The top row in figure \ref{fig:tkeContours} displays contours of TKE in the $x$-$z$ plane at $y=0$.
 The cases $\lambda=2$, 3.43, and 6.86 are chosen to illustrate the effects representative of a small, medium, and large wavelength as the $\lambda=1$ case has been shown to exhibit characteristics most similar to a smooth elliptical cylinder.
 In each case, the largest values of TKE appear periodically along the span with a frequency dependent on the undulation wavelength.
 Maximum TKE values occur downstream of the recirculation region, thus the location of maximum TKE is further downstream for the $\lambda=3.43$ and $\lambda=6.86$ cases than for $\lambda=2$, mirroring the pattern seen in the elongation of the recirculation lengths in figure \ref{fig:UMeanContours}.
 Furthermore, the maximum magnitude of TKE is noticeably lower for these larger wavelength models.
 The lower TKE values in the near wake correlate with lower $\overline{C_D}$ and $C_{L,RMS}$ as indicated in figure \ref{fig:CdClplot}.
-This is consistent with the direct relationship between TKE and lift and drag forces previously noted by \citet{yoon_effect_2020} and \citet{chu_three-dimensional_2021} for whisker-inspired geometries and by \citet{lin_effects_2016} and \citet{zhang_piv_2005} for wavy cylinders.
+This is consistent with the direct relationship between TKE and lift and drag forces previously noted by Yoon et al. \cite{yoon_effect_2020} and Chu et al. \cite{chu_three-dimensional_2021} for whisker-inspired geometries and by Lin et al. \cite{lin_effects_2016} and Zhang et al. \cite{zhang_piv_2005} for wavy cylinders.

 The bottom two rows in figure \ref{fig:tkeContours} contain $x$-$y$ cross-sections at trough and peak locations.
-The cross-sectional views show the maximum TKE values for $\lambda=3.43$ and $\lambda=6.86$ occur neither at the trough nor peak cross-section, but rather in between, a pattern also noted by \citet{yoon_effect_2020}.
-Conversely, the $\lambda=2$ case contains a maximum behind the trough cross-section, similar to wavy cylinders of similar wavelength where TKE maxima appear and streamwise velocity recovers more quickly behind node locations \citep{zhang_piv_2005}.
+The cross-sectional views show the maximum TKE values for $\lambda=3.43$ and $\lambda=6.86$ occur neither at the trough nor peak cross-section, but rather in between, a pattern also noted by Yoon et al. \cite{yoon_effect_2020}.
+Conversely, the $\lambda=2$ case contains a maximum behind the trough cross-section, similar to wavy cylinders of similar wavelength where TKE maxima appear and streamwise velocity recovers more quickly behind node locations \cite{zhang_piv_2005}.
 The introduction of hairpin vortex structures at wavelengths larger than 2 may initiate the spanwise shift of the TKE maxima as the shear layer is more stable at trough locations for these geometries.